FabianVegaA/qiqe/qiqe/doc/notes/recursive-functions.md

 And so on...

-But what about recursive functions?
+However, what about recursive functions?
 If I use the same approach as above, I will have a problem.
 For example:

 ```qiqe